ErfanParsa24/Thesis/README.md

 # IUST-PhD-Thesis

-An Iranian University of Science and Technology's (IUST) master's thesis template in LaTeX
+An Iranian University of Science and Technology's (IUST) PhD's thesis template in LaTeX

 <div dir=rtl>